slegras/EBAI2018/hands-on/hands-on.md

 6. Copy the identifier **SRX189773** (do not click on the link that would take you to the SRA database, see below why)

 ### 3 - Downloading FASTQ file from the ENA database
-Although direct access to the SRA database at the NCBI is doable, SRA does not store the sequence FASTQ format.
-In practice, it's simpler (and quicker!!) to download datasets from the ENA database (European Nucleotide Archive) hosted by EBI (European Bioinformatics Institute) in UK.
+Although direct access to the SRA database at the NCBI is doable, SRA does not store sequences in a FASTQ format.
+So, in practice, it's simpler (and quicker!!) to download datasets from the ENA database (European Nucleotide Archive) hosted by EBI (European Bioinformatics Institute) in UK.
 ENA encompasses the data from SRA.

 1. Go to the [EBI](http://www.ebi.ac.uk/) website.
 Paste your SRA identifier (SRX189773) and click on the button "search".
 ![alt text][ebi4]
 2. Click on the first result.
 On the next page, there is a link to the FASTQ file.
 For efficiency, this file has already been downloaded and is available in the "data" folder (SRR576933.fastq.gz)
 ![alt text][ebi5]

-**tip**: To download the control dataset, we should redo the same steps starting from the GEO web page specific to the chip-seq datasets (see step 2.4) and choose **anaerobic INPUT DNA**.
-The downloaded FASTQ file is available in the data folder (SRR576938.fastq.gz)
+**tip**: To download the replicate and control datasets, we should redo the same steps starting from the GEO web page specific to the chip-seq datasets (see step 2.4) and choose **FNR IP ChIP-seq Anaerobic B** and **anaerobic INPUT DNA**.
+Downloaded FASTQ files are available in the data folder (SRR576934.fastq.gz and SRR576938.fastq.gz respectively)

-**At this point, you have two FASTQ files, one for the experiment, one for the control.**
+**At this point, you have three FASTQ files, two IPs, one control (INPUT).**

 ## Connect to the server and set up your environment <a name="setup"></a>
 ### 1 - Sign in on the server